michalmilek/mygymsite/README.md

 Simple gym site

 Just a little site, I was trying to make it look aesthethic.
+I didn't include all sections so as not to upload too many photos.
 Results below: